Get out in the sunshine and enjoy a fun-filled family outing at a botanic garden this spring. Here are 5 ideas.

 A fascinating range of stunning plants can be seen at Adelaide Botanic Garden, in the heart of the CBD.

-The sapphire towers (Puya alpestris) make a unique botanical display in spring and are very popular with rainbow lorikeets – see the spikes of these electric blue plants outside the Amazon Waterlily Pavilion.
+The sapphire towers (Puya alpestris) make a unique botanical display in spring and are very popular with rainbow lorikeets – see the spikes of these electric blue plants outside the Amazon Waterlily Pavilion in November.

 The Wisteria Arbour is a beautiful place to visit on a warm spring day, as these gorgeous purple flowers put on a spectacular show until early October.
 If you’re a fan of arches, be sure to check out the star jasmine arch opposite the Palm House in November too.